-To meet the above-mentioned study objectives, the 2003 EM&V evaluation will continue to focus on verification and behavioral and program changes implemented in 2003.
+To meet the above-mentioned study objectives, the EM&V evaluation approach shall include:

-1. Verification of Program Savings:
+1. Verification of Program Savings

-This task shall include verification of measure installations and shall combine this data with ex-ante measure savings assumptions to estimate program savings.
+This task shall include verification of measure installations and shall combine this data with ex ante measure savings assumptions to estimate program savings.
 Energy savings achieved by the programs are based on ex ante assumptions.
-Data for this Phase may be collected via phone surveys and/or on-site verifications with an appropriate sample design to ensure statistically valid results.
-All relevant parameters (e.g., net-to-gross, EUL, per unit energy savings, hours of operation) for all measures in the program are detailed in each of the IOU's cost-effectiveness work papers.
-These parameters will not change during the analysis - the stipulated values are deemed appropriate to verify program savings.
+Data for this phase may be collected via phone surveys and/or on-site verifications with an appropriate sample design to ensure statistically valid results.
+All relevant parameters (e.g., net-to-gross, effective useful life (EUL), per unit energy savings, hours of operation) for all measures in the program are detailed in each of the IOU's cost-effectiveness work papers.
+These parameters will not change during the analysis -the stipulated values are deemed appropriate to verify program savings.
 These assumptions will be used to determine energy and demand savings based on the number of verified installations in the program year.

-2).
-Customer Behavior Analyses:
+2. Customer Behavior Analyses

-This task shall continue to build on longitudinal tracking of customers' behavior and practices obtain from previous studies conducted by the IOUs in order to continue to track customer behaviors and energy efficient practices in response to energy efficiency messages and programs offered through the Single Family Home Energy Efficiency Rebates Program.
-The Consultant shall leverage survey and study design features from previous statewide and utility specific studies such as, the 2002 Single-Family Study, the Statewide California Lighting and Appliance Program Evaluations, PG&E's 1-2-3 Cashback Customer Behavior study, as well as the current CEC Customer Behavior and Awareness study.
-Design features for this Phase may include advertising awareness tracking, assessing training effectiveness, behavior tracking studies, decision-maker analyses, etc.
+This task shall continue to build on longitudinal tracking of customers' behavior and practices obtained from previous studies conducted by the IOUs in order to continue to track customer behaviors and energy efficient practices in response to energy efficiency messages and programs offered through the Single Family Home Energy Efficiency Rebates program.
+The consultant shall leverage survey and study design features from previous statewide and utility specific studies such as the 2002 Single-Family Study, the Statewide California Lighting and Appliance Program Evaluations and PG&E's 1-2-3 Cashback Customer Behavior study as well as the current CEC Customer Behavior and Awareness study.
+Design features for this phase may include advertising awareness tracking, assessing training effectiveness, behavior tracking studies and decision-maker analyses.